orn8/tinfoil/README.md

 * Relies on [Tinfoil](https://tinfoil.io) (self-installer build recommended).

-* To avoid getting banned make sure you have already setup [Exosphere / DNS MITM](https://rentry.org/ExosphereDNSMITM).
+* To avoid getting banned make sure you have already setup [Exosphere/DNS MITM](https://rentry.org/ExosphereDNSMITM).

 > [!NOTE]
 > It is recommended to setup Google Drive OAuth to avoid receiving potential errors with Tinfoil shops.